BEiT: BERT Pre-Training of Image Transformers: Methods

 Similar to natural language, we represent the image as a sequence of discrete tokens obtained by an ``image tokenizer'', instead of raw pixels.
 Specifically, we tokenize the image $\vx \in \R^{H \times W \times C}$ into $\vz = [z_1, \dots, z_N] \in \mathcal{V}^{h \times w}$, where the vocabulary $\mathcal{V} = \{ 1, \dots, |\mathcal{V}| \}$ contains discrete token indices.

-Following~\citep{dalle}, we learn the image tokenizer via discrete variational autoencoder (dVAE).
+Following~\citep{dalle}, we use the image tokenizer learned by discrete variational autoencoder (dVAE).
 There are two modules during visual token learning, namely, \textit{tokenizer} and \textit{decoder}.
 The tokenizer $q_{\phi}( \vz|\vx)$ maps image pixels $\vx$ into discrete tokens $\vz$ according to a visual codebook (i.e., vocabulary).
 The decoder $p_{\psi}(\vx|\vz)$ learns to reconstruct the input image $\vx$ based on the visual tokens $\vz$.
 The reconstruction objective can be written as $\E_{\vz\sim q_{\phi}( \rvz|\vx)}[\log p_{\psi}(\vx|\vz)]$.
 Because the latent visual tokens are discrete, the model training is non-differentiable.
 Gumbel-softmax relaxation~\citep{gumbel:Jang,gumbel:Maddison} is employed to train the model parameters.
 Moreover, a uniform prior is put on $q_{\phi}$ during dVAE training.
 Refer to \citep{dalle} for more training details of the image tokenizer.

 We tokenize each image to a $14\times 14$ grid of visual tokens.
 Notice the number of visual tokens and the number of image patches for one image are the same.
 The vocabulary size is set to $|\mathcal{V}|=8192$.
-In our work, we directly use the publicly available\footnote{\url{https://github.com/openai/DALL-E}} image tokenzier described in \citep{dalle}.
+In our work, we directly use the publicly available\footnote{\url{https://github.com/openai/DALL-E}} image tokenizer described in \citep{dalle}.
+We also compare it with a re-implemented tokenizer in Appendix~\ref{app:tokenizer}.